ManDynasty/Custom-Wall-Tool/README.md

+Since im too unskilled its likely that the .exe doesnt work or only works when opened with cmd (when its not considered a virus lel).
+I recommend using jupyter or an other python editor.

 This tool lets you create and manipulate custom walls for Beat Saber.

 On the left textfield (Input) you can enter a json fragment containing existing walls, which can then be manipulated.
 After inserting json data press "Read Json".
 All results will be displayed on the right textfield (Output).
+"+"-Buttons always add the new walls on tp of the old ones, instead of replacing the old ones.

 The values below "Data" show the first/selected wall read from the json.
 Otherwise they can be used to create a new wall with "Add New Wall".